-The supplier shall use tools specified in MIL-DTL-22520.
+The supplier shall use tools as specified in SAE-AS-22520 for the crimp contact configuration.

-Examples of crimping parameters are given in Table A-1Table A-6Table A-1Table A-2 and Table A-3
+Examples of crimping parameters are given in Table A-1 to Table A-6

 The supplier shall take provisions to avoid degradation of the silver plated wire caused by tarnish during storage.

-In cases when the same wire is joined later by soldering, the solder fluxes prescribed in ECSS-Q-ST-70-08 shall be used to avoid degradation.

-For shift performance inspection requirements see clause 5.5.5.
+<<deleted>>

+The crimping of single solid wires shall not be used.

 Material selection

-The supplier shall use silver plated copper multi stranded wire and braided shield cable in crimp type connectors.
+The supplier shall use silver plated copper multi stranded wire and braided shield cable procured in conformance with the requirements from ESCC generic specification 3901.

-Exceptional cases when nickel- or tin-plated wires are used shall be approved by the customer through a request for approval (RFA), in conformance with ECSS-Q-ST-70, clause 5.1.4.
+In cases where other types of wire and wire finishes are used a request for approval (RFA) in conformance with DRD from Annex D from ECSS-Q-ST-70 shall be provided to the customer for approval.

+Examples of wire and wire finishes needing RFA include nickel- or fused tin-plated wires, stainless steel, phosphor bronze, copper, constantan, and nickel alloys.

 The supplier shall use high strength copper alloy wire for 24 AWG, 26 AWG and 28 AWG crimped joints.

 Soft or annealed copper wire are not acceptable for crimped joints of 24 AWG, 26 AWG and 28 AWG size.

-The supplier shall use space-qualified components having gold plated terminals in conformance with ECSS-Q-ST-60.
+The supplier shall use space-qualified components having gold plated finishes in conformance with ECSS-Q-ST-60.

-Specific terminals such as ferrules, splices and lugs shall be purchased to MIL or SAE-AS-7928 specifications.
+Specific items such as ferrules, splices, contacts and lugs shall be purchased to SAE-AS-7928 specification.

 When gold plating is not available the finish shall be in conformance with ECSS-Q-ST-70-71.

+Ferrules, splice, contacts and lugs supporting an external nickel layer can be used in case there is no alternative finish, although tool wear is accelerated.

-Cadmium, chromate-coated cadmium and non-fused tin-plating shall not be used.
+Cadmium, chromate-coated cadmium, tin-lead and non-fused tin-plating shall not be used.

+Tin-lead finish is not acceptable for crimp connection due to creep.

 Process review and documentation

 The supplier shall perform a review of all the materials, tools and techniques planned to be used to ensure conformance to requirements of this standard and as a means of identifying potential problems.

-Type of wire includes number of strands, plating metal, type and thickness of insulation.
+Type of wire includes base material, number of strands, plating metal, type and thickness of insulation.

-Dies, setting of controls for the length of strip in automatic stripping machines and the selection of specific locators or positioners, shall be selected to meet process requirements.
+Dies, setting of controls for the length of strip in automatic stripping machines and the selection of specific locators or positioners for crimping tools, shall be selected to meet process requirements.

-The requirement is valid for power driven and manual crimping processes as well as for size and tolerance for crimping tools
+The requirement is valid for power driven and manual crimping processes as well as for size and tolerance for crimping tools.

-The results of the review shall be documented in a PID in conformance with DRD of ECSS-Q-ST-70-38.
+The results of the review shall be documented in a specific internal procedure.

-Connector barrel and single wire crimping
+Contact barrel and single wire crimping

-The supplier shall give preference to the selection of singlewire interconnections.
+The supplier shall give preference to the selection of single multistranded wire interconnections.

 The supplier shall not use strands of wire doubled backed to increase the conductor diameter.

-The supplier shall use additional stranded wires to increase the cross-sectional area up to a selected barrel size;
+The supplier shall use a specific contact to be compatible with the cross-sectional area of the wire.

-The requirement is applied for cases where the insulation is prepared as normal and transparent “shrink-fit insulation” to cover the loose end of the wire to prevent any risk of a short circuit.
+Examples of a specific contact include reduced, normal or enlarged barrel.

-For 28 AWG up to 16 AWG wire sizes, the maximum insulation clearance shall be equal to the outside diameter (over the insulation) of the wire being used.
+For 28 AWG up to 16 AWG wire sizes, the insulation clearance shall be maintained between 0,3 mm and 1,0 mm.

-The gaps for larger size wires shall not exeed 2 mm.

-No minimum gap is specified except that the conductor wire shall be visible to permit inspection.

-Where the terminal or contact is supplied with insulation support, the wire insulation shall enter the support to the extent that no bare wire is exposed.
+For wire size bigger than 16 AWG the insulation clearance shall be maintained between 0,3 mm and 2 mm.

+On D-sub contacts, a transparent shrink fit insulation sleeve shall be applied over the rear of the contact and the wire insulation both to cover the insulation clearance and to prevent any risk of a short circuit.

-Table A-1An example of a typical connector barrel and single wire crimping is shown Figure 52.
+Examples of crimping parameters are given in Table A-1.
+An example of a typical contact barrel and an example of single wire crimping is shown in Figure 5-2.